StableUSD (USDS) Reaches Market Cap of $522,166.10

-StableUSD (CURRENCY:USDS) traded up 1.5% against the US dollar during the 24-hour period ending at 20:00 PM E.T. on May 2nd.
-During the last seven days, StableUSD has traded 1.2% lower against the US dollar.
-StableUSD has a total market capitalization of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
-One StableUSD coin can now be purchased for approximately $1.00 or 0.00007038 BTC on cryptocurrency exchanges.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the dollar during the twenty-four hour period ending at 17:00 PM ET on May 3rd.
+One StableUSD coin can now be purchased for approximately $1.00 or 0.00007038 BTC on exchanges.
+In the last week, StableUSD has traded down 1.2% against the dollar.
+StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.